-5.5 Suspension and termination of accreditation
+5.5.
+Suspension and termination of accreditation

-5.5.1 Suspension
+5.5.1.
+Suspension

-The national mine action authority may suspend an accreditation of a demining organisation or one of its sub-units for a limited period, for example in the following cases:
+The NMAA may suspend an accreditation of a demining organisation or one of its sub-units for a limited period, for example in the following cases:

-- if monitoring shows non-compliance with the requirements of the accreditation agreement which is of a nature that would not warrant cancellation of the accreditation; or - b) in the case of improper use of the accreditation agreement; or in the event of failure to disclose major and significant management or operational changes.
+- a) if monitoring shows non-compliance with the requirements of the accreditation agreement which is of a nature that would not warrant cancellation of the accreditation; or - b) in the case of improper use of the accreditation agreement; or - c) in the event of failure to disclose major and significant management or operational changes.

-5.5.2 Termination
+5.5.2.
+Termination

-The national mine action authority may terminate an accreditation in the following cases:
+The NMAA may terminate an accreditation in the following cases:

-- a) if the accredited organisation goes out of business; or - b) if the accredited organisation does not wish to prolong the accreditation agreement; or - if the requirements or provisions of standards or laws are changed and the accredited organisation cannot or will not ensure compliance with the new requirements or provisions; or - d) if monitoring reveals that non-compliance with the accreditation agreement is of a serious nature, such as repeated violations of the provisions for safety and occupational health; or - a) if inadequate measures are taken following the suspension of an accreditation.
+- a) if the accredited organisation goes out of business; or - b) if the accredited organisation does not wish to prolong the accreditation agreement; or - c) if the requirements or provisions of standards or laws are changed and the accredited organisation cannot or will not ensure compliance with the new requirements or provisions; or - d) if monitoring reveals that non-compliance with the accreditation agreement is of a serious nature, such as repeated violations of the provisions for safety and occupational health; or - e) if inadequate measures are taken following the suspension of an accreditation.

-Serious non-compliance may include the repeated failure to apply accredited management systems or operational procedures, the refusal to allow monitoring or inspection to take place, or the interference of monitoring or inspections, the premature release of cleared land or the application of processes known to place staff or the local population at unacceptable risk.
+Serious non-compliance may include the repeated failure to apply accredited management systems or operational procedures, the refusal to allow monitoring or inspection to take place, interference with monitoring or inspections, the premature release of cleared land or the application of processes known to place staff or the local population at unacceptable risk.

-Before the termination of an accreditation agreement, the national mine action authority shall determine measures to be taken to re-clear land released prior to the cancellation of the accreditation agreement.
-The responsibility for re-clearing land and the cost of such re-clearing will either lie with the demining organisation or the national mine action authority.
+Before the termination of an accreditation agreement, the NMAA shall determine measures to be taken to re-clear land released prior to the cancellation of the accreditation agreement.
+The responsibility for re-clearing land and the cost of such re-clearing will either lie with the demining organisation or the NMAA.
 The responsibilities should be specified in their contract.

-6 Accreditation body - general obligations
+6. Accreditation body - general obligations

-6.1 General
+6.1.
+General

-The national mine action authority shall establish an accreditation body.
+The NMAA shall establish an accreditation body.
 The accreditation body, however named, shall have the necessary documentation that describes its responsibilities, the methods to be used in the accreditation process, and the technical scope of its activities.

-6.2 Independence, impartiality and integrity
+6.2.
+Independence, impartiality and integrity